-Amidst the pack of all the hormones, four are charged with the responsibility of keeping the body happy:
+Amidst the pack of all the hormones, four special ones are charged with the task of keeping the body happy:

 Serotonin is a ‘feel-good’ hormone/neurotransmitter primarily found in the brain and the intestines.
-It is known for boosting and regulating mood, emotions, digestion, and the human body clock.
-It also gives a feeling of well-being and general happiness.
+It is known for boosting and regulating the mood, emotions, digestion, and the human body clock.

-It influences other factors such as body stability and mobility, and states of mind such as sleep, memory, learning, and concentration.
+Serotonin also influences factors such as body stability and mobility, and states of mind such as sleep, memory, learning, and concentration.

-Elsewhere, scientists believe it is crucial in dealing with neurological disorders, blood clotting, eye health, bone, and heart health.
+Elsewhere, scientists believe it is crucial in regulating neurological disorders, blood clotting, and eye, bone, and heart health.

-Lack of sufficient serotonin manifest in a bad mood, a feeling of loneliness, poor memory, poor learning abilities, and poor vision.
-These may occur due to poor nutrition and drug abuse.
+Lack of serotonin in your body will manifest in a bad mood, a feeling of loneliness, poor memory, poor learning abilities, and poor vision.

 To boost serotonin levels in the body, you need to do the following: